Ponnaganti-Gayathri/Face_Recognition/README.md

 ultralytics (YOLOv8)
 SQLite3 (built-in)

-##License
+License:
 This project is licensed under the MIT License.
 See LICENSE for details.

-##Acknowledgements
+Acknowledgements:
-YOLOv8 for real-time object detection. face_recognition for face encoding and matching. cvzone for bounding box visualization and UI enhancements.
+YOLOv8 for real-time object detection. face_recognition for face encoding and matching_